adimarjr/angular-template/README.md

 # angular-template
-Simple Angular template to be used as boi
+Angular Simple template to be used as start point for web applications